takahirom/roborazzi/README.md

 </td><td>

-To review changes made to an image, execute the `compareRoborazziDebug` task.
+Review changes made to an image.
 This action will compare the current image with the saved one, generating a comparison image labeled as `[original]_compare.png`.
 It also produces a JSON file containing the diff information, which can be found under `build/test-results/roborazzi`.